To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 |Discount Plans||No Limitations on network||Discounted Fee: Reduced fee-for-service is completely out-of-pocket.
 No deductible or maximum.|

-If you’re starting out from scratch and trying to nail down your options, we’d recommend going with an online dental plan marketplace.
+If you’re starting from scratch and trying to nail down your options, we’d recommend going with an online dental plan marketplace.

 What is an “online marketplace?”
-They’re websites that serve as insurance brokers who earn commission for the provider referrals they provide consumers.
+They’re websites that serve as insurance brokers who earn a commission for the provider referrals they provide consumers.

-The best insurance marketplace websites are fully licensed to offer you discounted dental insurance and dental savings plans from partnerships with a wide variety of major carriers across the country.
+The best insurance marketplace websites are fully licensed to offer discounted dental insurance and dental savings plans from partnerships with a wide variety of major carriers across the country.

-You can compare price quotes, coverage details, plan options and purchase a dental plan all through these sites.
+You can compare price quotes, coverage details, plan options, and purchase a dental plan all through these sites.
 They even provide customer service experts to help you choose the best plan for your needs.